 Profile | email@example.com

 Yong-Woo Kim is a professor in the Department of Construction Management.
-He teaches undergraduate and graduate courses in construction accounting, project delivery systems, lean construction and project cost analysis.
+He teaches undergraduate and graduate courses in project delivery systems, lean construction and project cost analysis.
 His primary research interests are lean project delivery systems, sustainable construction and project cost management.
 Kim holds a Ph.D. in civil engineering from the University of California, Berkeley.

 Profile | email@example.com